The tautological rings of the moduli spaces of stable maps: Some Open Questions

 In \cite {O2} we show that in codimension $1$, all relations are {\it essentially consequences} of the topological recursion relations coming from ${\overline M}_{0,n}$.
-This is a manifestation of the fact that the tautological systems are {\it generally} insensitive to the geometry of the target space.
+This is a manifestation of the fact that the tautological systems are {\it generally} insensitive to the geometry of the target space other than through the evaluation pullbacks.
 One may hope that all relations between the tautological generators belong to the system of tautological relations preserved by the natural pushforwards and containing, in addition to the usual relations in Gromov-Witten theory, the topological recursion relations.
 We will make these concepts precise elsewhere.

 \begin {question} Is it true that all (non-trivial) relations between the tautological classes (or better, stabilized cohomology classes in the sense of \cite {BH}) are {\it consequences} of the topological recursion relations? \end {question}